ivuorinen/starred/README.md

 - [johnmanjiro13/gh-bump](https://github.com/johnmanjiro13/gh-bump) - gh extension for bumping version of a repository
 - [kinvolk/lokomotive](https://github.com/kinvolk/lokomotive) - 🪦 DISCONTINUED Further Lokomotive development has been discontinued.
 Lokomotive is a 100% open-source, easy to use and secure Kubernetes distribution from the volks at Kinvolk
 - [knadh/dns.toys](https://github.com/knadh/dns.toys) - A DNS server that offers useful utilities and services over the DNS protocol.
 Weather, world time, unit conversion etc.
-- [kubescape/kubescape](https://github.com/kubescape/kubescape) - Kubescape is a K8s open-source tool providing a multi-cloud K8s single pane of glass, including risk analysis, security compliance, RBAC visualizer and image vulnerabilities scanning.
+- [kubescape/kubescape](https://github.com/kubescape/kubescape) - Kubescape is an open-source Kubernetes security platform for your IDE, CI/CD pipelines, and clusters.
+It includes risk analysis, security, compliance, and misconfiguration scanning, saving Kubernetes users and administrators precious time, effort, and resources.
 - [muesli/beehive](https://github.com/muesli/beehive) - A flexible event/agent & automation system with lots of bees 🐝
 - [muesli/duf](https://github.com/muesli/duf) - Disk Usage/Free Utility - a better 'df' alternative
 - [muxinc/certificate-expiry-monitor](https://github.com/muxinc/certificate-expiry-monitor) - Utility that exposes the expiry of TLS certificates as Prometheus metrics